cloudflare/cloudflare-docs/content/bots/_partials/_javascript-detections-implementation.md

   list: never
 ---

-Once you enable JavaScript detection, you can use the `cf.bot_management.js_detection.passed` field in Firewall rules (or the `request.cf.botManagement.js_detection.passed` variable in Workers).
+Once you enable JavaScript detections, you can use the `cf.bot_management.js_detection.passed` field in Firewall rules (or the `request.cf.botManagement.js_detection.passed` variable in Workers).

 When adding this field to Firewall rules, use it: